 A three-tiered model is used to determine the type and intensity of support required depending on the learning needs of each student (Preston, Wood, Stecker, 2015).
 Figure 2 demonstrates how interventions are distributed within each of the three tiers.
 Tier one identifies interventions designed to meet the needs of the majority of students in the classroom (approximately 80%) through universal programming or more formally, universal design for learning (UDL).
 When the needs cannot be met in tier one, a smaller portion of students (approximately 15%) receives increased levels of support, usually through targeted interventions and differentiated instruction in tier two.
 A few students (approximately 5%) may require even more intensive support which is provided in tier three with individual one-on-one instruction.
 However, the tiered approach doesn’t limit students in one tier from receiving instruction in other tiers depending on their needs and ability levels (Moreno, 2015).
 School boards, schools, and individual classrooms are progressing at different rates with the implementation of the tiered model.
 This means that the individual needs of your child are also being addressed in different ways each school year.

 The only person who can ensure your child is receiving the appropriate support to address his or her needs is YOU!
-The person who is responsible for your child’s independent learning at home is YOU!
 But how can you help if you don’t have all the information?
 Montgomery Learning Solutions can assist you.
 As your advocate, we will work with the school to ensure your child’s needs are met in the classroom.
 As your advisor and educator, we will also help you set up affordable solutions outside the classroom so no more time or money is wasted.

 Our approach aligns with the RTI approach using 3 simple steps:

 ASSESSMENT to determine the needs of your child

 MEASUREMENT of your child’s progress while using the resources and services